dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 ## Taxonomic classification using [sourmash](http://sourmash.readthedocs.io/en/latest/) and [kaiju](http://kaiju.binf.ku.dk)

-Requirements (from unbuntu 16.04 using filtered reads)

-- Disk space(120 gb)
-- RAM(32 gb)
+Requirements (assumes you have already run `read_filtering` step with Ubuntu 16.04 LTS):

+- At least 120 GB disk space
+- At least 32 GB RAM
-- Updated packages(see read filtering)
+- Updated packages (see read filtering)
-- Docker(see read filtering for installation instructions)
-- osf cli(see read filtering for installation instructions)
+- Docker (see [`read_filtering` workflow instructions](/workflows/read_filtering/README.md) for details)
+- (Optional) OSF CLI (command-line interface; see [`read_filtering` workflow instructions](/workflows/read_filtering/README.md))

 Sourmash is a tool for calculating and comparing MinHash signatures.
-Sourmash gather allows us to taxonomically classify the components of a metagenome by comparing hashes in our dataset to hashes in a sequence bloom tree (sbt) representing genomes.
-First, let's download two sbts containing hashes that represent the microbial genomes in the NCBI GenBank and RefSeq databases.
+Sourmash gather allows us to taxonomically classify the components of a metagenome by comparing hashes in our dataset to hashes in a sequence bloom tree (SBT) representing genomes.

+First, let's download two SBTs containing hashes that represent the microbial genomes in the [NCBI GenBank](#) and [RefSeq](#) databases.

+(Note: the first microbial genome `microbe-refseq*.tar.gz` is 3.6 GB, and the second microbial genome `microbe-genbank-sbt-k51-2017.05.09.tar.gz` is 4.3 GB.)

 ```
 mkdir data